sulaman0/sulaman0/README.md

 ## ⚡ About Me

 <p>
-I contributed to the development of blockchain layer 1 solutions, working on Governance & MultiSig pallet.
+I contributed to the development of blockchain layer 1 solutions, working on Governance, Staking, Randomness, MultiSig and other pallets.
 My experience includes building dApps, Faucets, Visualizers, Explorers, Smart Contract Verification systems, Staking & External Validator Nodes, and a Wallet for managing NFTs and tokens.
 Additionally, I have worked on blockchain documentation, including creating explorers, and other tools.

 I am a dynamic professional with expertise in blockchain technology, software development, and AI.
 With a proven track record of transforming projects and leading teams to success, I am passionate about innovation and strive to leverage my